madamogarte/skill-for-hire-certifications/README.md

 # 📜 My Skills for Hire Certifications

 Welcome to my portfolio of completed courses through Skills for Hire Atlantic and Digital Nova Scotia.
-This repository showcases my commitment to continuous learning in data analytics, cybersecurity, and artificial intelligence—with top performance across all programs.
+This repository showcases my commitment to continuous learning in data analytics, cybersecurity, and artificial intelligence with top performance across all programs.

 ## 🏆 Program Highlights & Recognition